Do you go out of your way to help protect yourself against unlikely events? Many of us do. But what about when you’re up against the odds?

 What is shingles?

-An estimated 1 in 3 people get shingles in their lifetime.
+An estimated 1 in 3 adults, who have had chickenpox, get shingles in their lifetime.

 What causes shingles?